50/50 & Lullaby

 "50/50 & Lullaby" is a double A-side single from British R&B singer Lemar.
-It is his third single and the second single from his debut album, Dedicated (2003).
-"50/50" contained a sample of Jay-Z's "Can't Knock the Hustle" while "Lullaby" was a track co-written with fellow Fame Academy contestant Ainslie Henderson.
-The single became Lemar's second top-five hit in the United Kingdom, peaking at number five there in November 2003.
+It was released as the second single from his debut album, Dedicated (2003).
+"50/50" contains a sample of Jay-Z's "Can't Knock the Hustle" while "Lullaby" is a track that Lemar co-wrote with fellow Fame Academy contestant Ainslie Henderson.
+The single became Lemar's second top-five hit in the United Kingdom, peaking at number five on the UK Singles Chart in November 2003.
 It also reached number 49 in Ireland the same month.